Asian woman in blazer, Black man red shirt smiling in gallery next to art piece

 Public and private schools

 Without teachers where would we be?
 They help us discover the things we love and push us toward our futures.
 That’s what many visual artists do when they use their talents in the field of education.
-Public and private schools around the country look for visual arts majors to do many jobs.
-Not only do the artists get to passionately talk about the art medium they love, but they also help their students, young or old, explore their imaginations and see the world in new and bright ways.
+Public and private grade schools and colleges around the country look for visual arts majors to do many jobs.
+Artists get to not only talk passionately about the art medium they love but also help students explore their imaginations and see the world in new and bright ways.
 There is nothing better than the feeling a teacher gets when they know they have positively influenced a student.
 In addition to helping students grow, education comes with the benefit of a stable lifestyle doing what you love.
 Some jobs in a public or private education sector may include:

 • Art teacher